0xsequence/niftyswap/audits/2023_04_Wrappers_Ignacio_Mazzara.md

 ## General Notes

 The _ERC1155FloorWrapper_ wraps and unwraps tokens using the `onERC1155Received` and `onERC1155BatchReceived` functions, but the _ERC721FloorWrapper_ uses specific `deposit` and `withdraw` functions with no support to `onERC721Received`.
 Using different strategies for the same outcome makes the contract harder to follow and costly for the users in the case of the _ERC721FloorWrapper_.
 They need an extra transaction to `approve` each token or an `approvalForAll` before depositing.
-Consider using the same strategy for both wrappers.
+Consider using the same strategy for both wrappers. **ADDRESSED: Updated ERC721FloorWrapper to use receiver functions.
+Have kept deposit to enable multiple deposits in a single transaction.**

 Another thing to have in mind is that the users can claim unwrapped tokens if someone, by mistake, doesn't use the wrappers as expected.
-This has been addressed before the audit started[here by the team](https://github.com/0xsequence/niftyswap/pull/79#pullrequestreview-1362003788)
+This has been addressed before the audit started[here by the team](https://github.com/0xsequence/niftyswap/pull/79#pullrequestreview-1362003788). **IGNORED: Intentional, as stated.**

 ## Interfaces